kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.17 (22.04.2017)
+* corrected deprecated PHP constructs (thanks to Nils Wötzel for the patch)
+* replaced clientid and client_secret params with HTTP Basic authentication (thanks to Nils Wötzel for the patch)
+* code optimizations (thanks to Nils Wötzel for the patch)

 = 1.1.16 (10.03.2017)
 * corrected problem with caching files that are larger than memory limit
 * corrected problem with identifying Imagick extension